 LDPE is a tough material and very flexible.
 LDPE is among other things used for shrink wrap, plastic carrier bags and coating on cardboard (eg milk cartons are coated with LDPE on the inside), tubs and cable insulation.
 HDPE is stable in terms of shape compared to LDPE.
+It can be strong and rPET rPET is recycled PET e.g from soda bottle collection schemes.
+A clear PET bottle can become a clear bottle again in rPET. rPET can be used for many different products.
+E.g. clothes, fleece, fibers for sleeping bags and jackets, components for cars and food packaging.

+HDPE is stable in terms of shape compared to LDPE.
 It can be strong and rigid as well as being used as strong foils.
 These qualities make HDPE suitable for water and drain pipes, bottles, tubs, buckets and toys as well as thin plastic bags.